Are you tired of feeling like the family slave? Do you feel like if you don’t do it yourself, it’ll never get done?

 How would you like a free copy of this My Chores Chart for helping your kids to list and check off their jobs around the house?
 It’s colourful enough to appeal to younger kids, without being too cutesy for older ones.
 Click the chart below for the PDF!

 It’s a part of my Summer Strategy Kit – packed full of 26 drop-dead gorgeous printables to help you plot out all aspects of your summer so it flows SUPER smoothly!
 It includes plenty for the kids like Screen Time Trackers, Reading Log, Boredom Busters, Rules and Rewards and ones for YOU like setting Summer Goals, Packing Planner, Action Lists and Simple Summer Meal Planning.
-(All for the price of a jug of frozen margaritas.)

 For future goodies, pop your name and email address into the box below.
 I’ll send you the free Project Me Life Wheel® for finding a better balance straight away.